Average solar bill

 How can I lower my solar bill?

-• Consider a plan with low rates: Whilst there are a good handful of deals on the market targeted towards solar households, sometimes a higher feed-in tariff could mean higher base rates as well.
+• Consider a plan with low rates: While there are a handful of deals on the market targeted towards solar households, sometimes a higher feed-in tariff could mean higher base rates as well.
 Remember that you’ll still be paying for your power when your panels aren’t working, so consider whether a low-rate plan would be better suited to your usage.

 • Take a look at your feed-in tariff: If you’re in a position where your solar panels are generating energy to be put back into the grid, it’s a great idea to make sure you’re getting a good feed-in tariff.
-Visit our feed-in tariff guide to see what’s considered generous where you live.
+Visit Canstar Blue’s feed-in tariff guide to see what’s considered generous where you live.

 • Consider installing a solar battery: Solar batteries work by storing the excess solar energy generated by your panels for use at a later time.
 This helps to make you less reliant on the grid, which could help to reduce your electricity bills.
 Be mindful that solar batteries can be a hefty upfront cost, so only install them if you’re sure you’ll eventually earn back what you paid.